 Johnloeber, an AI analyst who’s been studying these systems for years, argues that Citrini’s research group is painting a picture far too pessimistic.
 His core thesis: humans and institutions will outlast any technology wave, just like they always have.
 And the gap between “AI can theoretically do this” and “AI has actually replaced this” is measured in decades, not months.

 Let me walk through his arguments.
 They’re worth hearing, especially if Citrini’s scenario kept you up at night.
+If you’d rather skip the macro argument and get back to shipping code with Claude Code today, our complete Claude Code guide is a concrete place to start.

-Never Underestimate the Inertia of Systems
+Why Should You Never Underestimate the Inertia of Systems?

-Why?
-Because large systems have inertia.
+Key insight: Historical technology transitions consistently take far longer than analysts predict.
+Real estate agents were declared obsolete by Zillow and Redfin starting around 2005, yet in 2026 home buyers are still legally required to use them in many transactions — two decades after the technology to replace them existed.
 They have regulatory capture, installed customer bases, switching costs, brand loyalty, legal frameworks, and thousands of people whose livelihoods depend on maintaining the status quo.
 These forces don’t evaporate overnight because a new technology appears.

 Citrini’s research group uses real estate agents as an example of jobs AI will eliminate.
 Loeber points out something almost comically true: people have been declaring real estate agents dead for 20 years - since Zillow, Redfin, and Opendoor launched.
 The entire real estate transaction was supposed to be automated by 2015.